spritlesoftware/our-website/content/english/products/voicebot.md

-  description: "asd ad asDA dASD" enable : true title : "The **future** is now" image : "images/voicebot/1.gif" contents : "It has always been a complex task to **make appointments, deal with nurses and do regular check-ups** at a hospital, but not anymore.<br/><br/>We at Spritle are there to rush to your rescue by introducing AI Voice Bots.<br/><br/>This would not only speed up the processing in your hospital but also increase efficiency by making all those tasks only one click away from the comfort of your smart devices."
+  description: "asd ad asDA dASD" enable : true title : "The **future** is now" image : "images/voicebot/AI-Voicebots-Flow-Diagram.gif"
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "It has always been a complex task to **make appointments, deal with nurses and do regular check-ups** at a hospital, but not anymore.<br/><br/>We at Spritle are there to rush to your rescue by introducing AI Voice Bots.<br/><br/>This would not only speed up the processing in your hospital but also increase efficiency by making all those tasks only one click away from the comfort of your smart devices."

 section3:
   enable : true
   title : "Time for **change**"
-  image : "images/voicebot/2.png"
+  image : "images/voicebot/AI-Query-Voicebot-for-Patients.png"
-  contents : ""
+  alt: "Query Management using Conversational AI Bots " contents : ""
   bulletpoints:
     - "Voice-bots have started to take over the industry by storm and we Spritle are going to help you make this process even smoother."